i386x/mvplayer/README.md

 # Multi Video Player

-A simple vlc-based which is able to play multiple videos simultaneously at the same time in multiple windows.
+A simple vlc-based video player which is able to play multiple videos simultaneously at the same time in multiple windows.

 ## Requirements